nisarg30/ProfitPlay/README.md

 ## Usage

-1. **Register/Login**
+1. **📝 Register/Login**
-   - Create a new account or login with your existing credentials.
+   - Create a new account or log in with your existing credentials to access the simulator.

-2. **Simulate Trading**
+2. **💹 Simulate Trading**
-   - Browse available stocks and simulate buying or selling them.
+   - Browse through available stocks and simulate buying or selling them using the trading interface.

-3. **Track Portfolio**
+3. **📈 Track Portfolio**
-   - View your portfolio and track its performance over time with dynamic charts.
+   - Monitor your portfolio’s performance over time with dynamic charts and visualizations.

+4. **🔍 View Trading History**
+   - Analyze your trading strategy and outcomes in real-time by checking the detailed trade history on the accounts page.

+5. **📊 Analyze Market Trends**
+   - Use advanced charting tools to analyze market trends:
+     - **Candlestick Charts**: Get detailed insights into stock price movements with real-time candlestick charts.
+     - **Line Charts**: View historical price trends and compare stock performances over time.
+     - **Bar Charts**: Analyze volume and price changes with bar charts for deeper market analysis.

+6. **⚙️ Customize Settings**
+   - Adjust your simulation preferences and chart settings to tailor the experience to your needs.

+7. **📉 Interactive Chart Features**
+   - **Zoom & Pan**: Zoom in on specific time periods and pan across different chart sections for detailed analysis.
+   - **Indicators & Overlays**: Add technical indicators and overlays like moving averages and Bollinger Bands to enhance your trading strategy.
+   - **Real-Time Updates**: Receive instant updates on chart data as you make trading decisions.

+8. **🛠️ Access Help & Support**
+   - Get assistance or find answers to your questions via the help section or contact support for further assistance.

 ## Contributing